 What Are Winter Tyres?

-Winter tyres feature a snowflake symbol on their sidewalls that indicates they are designed to perform better than regular rubber when the temperature drops below 7°C. They are not, for the avoidance of doubt, the same as studded tyres, which are illegal to use on UK roads.
+Winter tyres feature a snowflake symbol on their sidewalls that indicates they are designed to perform better than regular year-round or summer tyres in low temperatures, below 7°C. They are not, for the avoidance of doubt, the same as studded tyres, which are illegal to use on UK roads.

 In the UK, the market for cold weather tyres has grown in recent years due to the unpredictable nature of our winters, but they still make up only a tiny percentage of overall tyre sales.
 It is worth considering, though, that in some other European countries it is mandatory to fit winter tyres during the colder months (which explains why the UK is one of the few that grinds to a halt whenever there’s any snowfall).